rmarkello/rtpeaks/README.md

-# realtime-peaks
+# rtpeaks
-For use in the (mostly) real-time detection of physiological peaks using BioPac MP150
+For use in the real-time detection of physiological "peaks" using BioPac MP150

 ## Software Requirements
-* Windows (only tested on 7)
+* Windows (tested on XP and 7)
 * Python >= 2.7
 * numpy
 * scipy
-* matplotlib

 Also, unfortunately, you'll need to purchase the Biopac Hardware API from [BioPac Systems](http://www.biopac.com/product/api-biopac-hardware/)...